LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 approach is explained that has proven to work in practice.
 Before you decide to use another approach, make sure you understand very well the consequences of doing so.

+Note: the guidelines below apply to the explicit use of threads such as with the POSIX threads library, and not to OpenMP programs.

 1. Use of synchronization calls.